My 5 month old

 Babies like routine because it makes them feel secure.
-But the routine you had when your baby was smaller might not work so well now – you will need to adjust it to suit their age.
+Remember that the routine you had when your baby was smaller might not work so well now — you will need to adjust it to suit their age.

 If you haven’t already done so, now is the time to make sure your home is child friendly, since your baby will soon be on the move.

 A growth chart helps you and your doctor keep track of how your baby is growing.

 Your baby will soon be sitting up on their own.
 Babies tend to straighten their back when held or propped up in a sitting position.
 They may even be able to sit for a moment without support, but always stay close by and surround them with cushions in case they fall.
 When they’re on their tummy, they will extend their arms and legs and arch their back.
 When they’re on their back, they’ll be able to lift their head and shoulders.
 They will love bouncing up and down on your lap and can often roll from tummy to back and back to tummy with ease.

 They will still be exploring everything with their mouth and can bring an object to their mouth easily now.
 Even though they may be able to hold a bottle by themselves, it is still best for you to feed them.
 They will probably be taking a great interest in solid food, though breast milk or formula should still be their main diet at 5 months.

 Your 5 month old should be able to swipe at dangling objects with their hands.
 They will also shake and stare at an object or toy placed in their hands.
 Your baby will also become bored if left alone for too long.